Save Your Marriage By Understanding Your Attachment StyleGet this article in PDF format

 10. Certainly, an avoidant insecure individual will want to avoid the emotions in self or other that these situations can generate, largely because they don't know how to effectively respond to either their own emotions or those of an emotionally driven partner.

-12. Avoidant insecure people are likely to become cognitive during an argument (if they've not already withdrawn from the scene of confliict,), and this can frustrate or infuriate their anxious insecure partner, making even more certain that the avoidant insecure person won't hang around.
+12. Avoidant insecure people are likely to become cognitive during an argument (if they've not already withdrawn from the scene of conflict,), and this can frustrate or infuriate their anxious insecure partner, making even more certain that the avoidant insecure person won't hang around.

-13. Whilst they may start off emotionally relatively even and calm, the emotional temperature of the avoidant inscure may rise if the other person persists,goes on and on verbally, or harangues, as the anxious insecure person can tend to do.
+13. Whilst they may start off emotionally relatively even and calm, the emotional temperature of the avoidant insecure may rise if the other person persists,goes on and on verbally, or harangues, as the anxious insecure person can tend to do.

 14. The avoidant insecure individual, unable to resist and calm their own emotions of feeling pressured or wronged, may explode if they feel the pressure of being trapped in the conflictual environment.
+Feeling wrong or inadequate is not comfortable for them, and can cause extreme defensiveness.

 15. If their strategy of being calm, reasonable and rational has not worked, the avoidant insecure type may get frustrated, and their anger can reach fever pitch.
 This may be an ultimate reaction to feelings of pressure, hurt or fear about what to do that they may not be consciously aware of.